Chuba Hubbard: Professional career

-Hubbard was selected by the Carolina Panthers in the fourth round (126th overall) of the 2021 NFL Draft.
-He was also selected by the Calgary Stampeders in the fifth round (43rd overall) of the 2021 CFL Draft before signing a four-year contract, worth $4.2 million, with the Panthers on May 6, 2021.
+Hubbard was selected by the Carolina Panthers in the fourth round (126th overall) of the 2021 NFL draft.
+He was also selected by the Calgary Stampeders in the fifth round (43rd overall) of the 2021 CFL draft before signing a four-year contract, worth $4.2 million, with the Panthers on May 6, 2021.
+Hubbard made his NFL debut in Week 1 of the 2021 season against the New York Jets.
+In Week 5, against the Philadelphia Eagles, he had 24 carries for 101 rushing yards in the 21–18 loss.
+He finished the 2021 season with 172 carries for 612 rushing yards and five rushing touchdowns to go along with 25 receptions for 174 receiving yards and one receiving touchdown in 17 games and ten starts.